 Shelly Clements and her husband recently headed to the airport to take off on their long-awaited trip to Paris.
-There was just one problem.
-In all the planning, she had neglected to check the passport requirements for travel — and the news wasn’t good at the check-in counter.
+Unfortunately, for her, she didn’t have a valid passport.
+In all her planning, she had neglected to check the passport requirements for travel — and the news wasn’t good at the check-in counter.

 This case is a reminder that when planning a trip abroad, the number one priority on your checklist should be to make sure that you have the required documentation for the journey.
 Otherwise, it won’t matter what else is on that list, because you won’t be going.